Different Drummers Drum Circle

 10th Anniversary...3/9/2013!!!

-Ten years ago, this March, I offered a drum circle workshop to members of the First Universalist church in Yarmouth.
+In March of 2003, I offered a drum circle workshop to members of the First Universalist church in Yarmouth.
 We had only moved into town 2 months prior.
 Twenty-two people took the workshop.
 When it was over I announced that we would start drumming once a month.
 About a dozen people showed up.
 You can read all about our history on our website.

 Ten years later, we drum three times a month in an attempt to keep our circle intimate.
-We average 25 - 35 participants each circle with a record high of 100.
-More than 1500 people have drummed with us.
-About 575 currently consider themselves DDDC 'members'.
-We have drummed with participants from about 25 countries, that I know of.
+We average 30 - 40 participants each circle with a record high of 100.
+A total of more than 2000 people have drummed with us.
+More than 600 people consider themselves DDDC 'members'.
+We have drummed with participants from more than 26 countries, that I know of.
 Grace still holds the record of having been our youngest drummer.
 (Those who remember Gracie will recall she actually kept a beat at 13 months old!
 She drummed with us until she moved to Philadelphia at 19 months old.)
-Our most senior drummer is Ann, who turned 94 this past November.
+Our most senior drummer is Ann, who turned 94 last November.
 When I've invited guest drumming teachers to lead a workshop, Ann hasn't missed an opportunity to learn some more drumming!

 I want to mention Laura.
 Many of you who have drummed with us over the past year know Laura as a 'regular' on most Friday nights.
 Laura was born with cerebral palsy and autism.
 We all see the trouble she has crossing the room and speaking, but when the drumming starts, her 'handicap' disappears.
 Is anyone in the room having a better time than Laura? ...okay...
-Maybe me. ;-) ...But if there is ever a time I wonder if hosting this drum circle for free makes any difference to anyone, I'll consider what it means to Laura.
+Maybe me. ;-) ...But if there is ever a time I wonder if hosting this drum circle for free makes any difference to anyone, I'll consider what it has meant to Laura.

 We're a musically-creative bunch.
 We have drummed wonderful backgrounds to flute, blues harmonica, dulcimer, saxophone, keyboards, oboe, clarinet, guitar, electric bass, upright bass, mouth organ, didgeridoo, berimbau, marimba, harp, cello, steel drums, mandolin, kirtan, singing voices and poetry.
 We have had percussion instruments as diverse as a folding chair, a saw, a washboard, a post-hole digger, a Ronco Garden Weasel and even an ocarina app on an iPhone!